What is Pulmonary Hypertension? My lungs don’t really work the way they need to, so my heart picks up the slack.

 2. What can you do physically?

 That differs from each patient, and what stage of PH they are ranked.
 I was diagnosed stage 4, and at that point I could not walk from the parking lot into the actual building before having a cardiac episode and passing out.
 A flight of stairs was impossible, and basically any physical activity in general.
-I’m now stage two (lets hope it stays that way) and I can climb stairs slowly (woo!!)
-Walking into buildings from parking lots leaves me a tad winded, and I can do things like Yoga, and Pilates but with managing my breathing.
+Current day after eight years of therapy walking into buildings from parking lots leaves me a tad winded, and I can do things like Yoga, and Pilates but with managing my breathing.
 Little things you don’t think of (bending up and down, getting out of bed) can cause a cardiac episode for me still.
+I can lift weights and hike in altitude, so I am somewhat sustaining a normal life.

 3. Wait, so it’s a lung or a heart disease?